ianstormtaylor/to-dot-case/Readme.md

 # to-dot-case

-  Convert a non-dot-case string to a dot-case string.
+  Convert a string to a dot case.

 ## Installation